c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

     </tbody>
   </table>
   <p>
-    <b>Table 5</b> Number of parameters in each layer type for Models V27 and V28.
+    <b>Table 5</b> Number of parameters in each layer type for Model V27 and Model V28.
   </p>
 </div>

 **Table 5** gives the **number of parameters in each layer type** for both Model V27 and Model V28.
 However, when considering **model complexity vs dataset size**, we **mainly need to focus on trainable parameters**.
-  * Trainable parameters are the parameters in a neural network that are **learned and updated during the training process through backpropagation/backproagation through time**.
+  * Trainable parameters are the parameters in a neural network that are **learned and updated during the training process through backpropagation/backproagation through time (BPTT)**.
   * They include **weights and biases** of the layers in the model.
   * These parameters are **adjusted to minimise the loss function** by **optimising the network's performance on the training data**.